Finding Belonging Through Leadership

 A student of The Malay College Kuala Kangsar, Darius had already been actively involved in leadership roles during his school years.
 He served as a Malay language debater and was appointed Deputy Head Prefect of Academic Affairs, demonstrating both academic commitment and strong communication skills.

-Recognising his efforts and active participation in school, one of his teachers suggested his name to participate inthe Tun Razak Foundation Leadership Programme.
+Recognising his efforts and active participation in school, one of his teachers suggested his name to participate in the Tun Razak Foundation Leadership Programme.

 When Darius learned that only 60 to 70 students were selected nationwide, the opportunity felt both rare and meaningful.
 He felt proud, happy, and deeply privileged to be considered among students from across Malaysia.